-While having significant driving experience does diminish your likelihood of getting into a serious accident, the fact of the matter is that anyone can get into a life-changing car collision.
-No matter how advanced your driving skills are, you can’t always avoid careless or reckless drivers.
+While significant driving experience diminishes the likelihood of getting into a serious accident, anyone can get into a life-changing car collision.
+No matter how advanced your driving skills are, you can’t always avoid distracted, careless or reckless drivers.

-After you call or text your loved ones, your first thought will likely be to contact your insurance company to set the record of your accident straight and file an insurance claim.
+After you call or text your loved ones about the accident you were in, your first thought will likely be to contact your insurance company to set the record straight about your accident and file an insurance claim.

-While it’s usually fine to let your own insurance company know about your accident, you will want to avoid revealing too much before speaking with your lawyer, and you’ll certainly want to avoid speaking with the other driver’s insurer.
+While letting your insurance company know about your accident is usually fine, you should avoid revealing too much before speaking with your lawyer.
+Certainly, avoid speaking with the at-fault party’s insurer.

 Insurance adjusters have been known to be extremely manipulative, often recording potentially incriminating statements and using them against victims, which can decrease your ability to recover damages.

-That’s why it’s highly advisable for you to immediately retain the services of a McAllen car crash attorney.
-Your lawyer can ensure your words aren’t twisted and used against you and handle the difficult negotiations with the insurance company on your behalf.
-Simply tell the insurers to call your lawyer.
+That’s why you should retain the services of our McAllen personal injury attorneys immediately.
+Our lawyers can ensure your words aren’t twisted and used against you and handle the difficult negotiations with the insurance company on your behalf.
+Tell the insurers to call your lawyer.

 The Causes of Car Accidents

-While car accidents can happen for a variety of reasons, the cause of a collision often boils down to a driver failing to give the necessary attention to the road and his or her surroundings.
+While car accidents can happen for various reasons, the cause of a collision often boils down to a driver failing to pay the necessary attention to the road and his or her surroundings ( distracted driving).
 This can be the result of a variety of negligent driving behaviors, which include the following:

 • Drowsiness